 German postcard, no. 222.
 Photo: Starfoto / Herzog Filmverleih.

 In 1944 Käthe Gold went to Zurich, Switzerland, and in 1947 she returned to Vienna.
-There she played at the Burgtheater and the Akademietheater and again enjoyed great successes.
+There she played at the Burgtheater and the Akademietheater and again enjoyed great success.
 In 1985 she retired from the stage.

 In the cinema, she appeared opposite René Deltgen in Augen der Liebe/Eyes of Love (Alfred Braun, 1951), and opposite Paul Hubschmid in Palace Hotel (Emil Berna, Leonard Steckel, 1952).